Odin-SMR/qsmr/Settings/q_fields.rst

 FOLDER_FGRID
    A string.
 Full path to folder containing frequency grids.

+FOLDER_WORK
+   A string.
+Full path to a folder where temporary files and/or folders can be placed.
+If this field is set to '/tmp', a temporary folder is created and all files are placed in this folder, and the folder is removed when the calculations are done.
+Otherwise, temporary files are placed directly in the specified folder, and these are left when the calculations are done.
+This option is usefull for debugging, but note that just a single Qsmr process can use a folder for debugging.
+If several Qsmr processes are given the same dubugging folder, files will be overwritten.

 FRONTEND_NR
    An integer.
 Index of expected frontend.
 Index coding described in L1B ATBD.